 A Government wide initiative to deliver high speed broadband services to all businesses and households in Ireland

-The Department of Communications Climate Action & Environment published the National Broadband Plan (NBP) in August 2012.
-This is a Government wide initiative to deliver high speed broadband services to all businesses and households in Ireland.
-The NBP defines high speed broadband as a minimum speed of 30Mbps download and 6Mbps upload.
-This is being achieved through a combination of:
+The Department of Environment, Climate and Communications published the National Broadband Plan (NBP) in August 2012.
+This is a Government wide initiative to deliver high speed broadband services to all businesses and households in Ireland This is being achieved through a combination of:

 - Commercial investment by the telecommunications sector and

 - A State Intervention in those areas where commercial providers acting alone will not provide this essential service

 To enable you to find out how your premises will be connected to high speed internet the Government has created the High speed Broadband Map with Dark Blue, Light blue and Amber areas.
 These areas identify where commercial investment is taking place and where the intervention areas are located for future state supported connections.

 The NBP has acted as a catalyst to commercial investment by the telecommunications sector.

 Since the publication of the NBP in 2012, the commercial telecommunications sector has invested over €2.75bn.
 This was spent on upgrading and modernising networks which support the provision of high-speed broadband and mobile telecommunications services.

 Today approximately 1.78m or 75% of premises in Ireland can access commercially available high-speed broadband services.
 Significant additional investment is expected as commercial operators continue to invest heavily in upgrading their networks to provide Fibre broadband to customers.

 The BLUE areas in the High-Speed Broadband Map are areas where commercial operators have rolled out high speed broadband network with a minimum of 30 Mbs.
 They have now committed to delivering fibre to the premises (FTTP) broadband in areas previously serviced by Fibre to the Cabinet (FTTC areas).